IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ##### Proactive:

-The Commission should be proactive in protecting and promoting men's rights. \"Integrating gender implies a proactive attitude of looking at and analysing how situations affect women, girls, men and boys differently\".^[NManual on Human Rights Monitoring (Revised edition)] \"NHRIs must proactively reach out to vulnerable and disadvantaged persons\"^[National Human Right Institutions Best Practice], including men and boys.
+The Commission should be proactive in protecting and promoting men's rights.
+"Integrating gender implies a proactive attitude of looking at and analysing how situations affect women, girls, men and boys differently".\[57] "NHRIs must proactively reach out to vulnerable and disadvantaged persons"\[73], including men and boys.

 To be proactive, the commission should: